• Home

 11 But after the three and a half days a breath of life from God entered them, and they stood up on their feet, and great fear fell on those who saw them.
 12 Then they heard a loud voice from heaven saying to them, “Come up here!”
 And they went up to heaven in a cloud, and their enemies watched them.
 13 And at that hour there was a great earthquake, and a tenth of the city fell.
 Seven thousand people were killed in the earthquake, and the rest were terrified and gave glory to the God of heaven.
 14 The second woe has passed; behold, the third woe is soon to come.

-Three and a half days is the 1260 and the 42 months at the beginning of the chapter.
-The Synod at Verona in 1184 where the Cathars were excommunicated is the first of the oppression of the churches of God.
-New life was breathed in all believers 350 years later when the Act of Supremacy from England in 1534 declared common men able to read the Bible in their own language.
+The prophecy in verse 3 of the 350 years in sackcloth ended with the Act of Supremacy from England in 1534 that declared common men able to read the Bible in their own language.
 The king of England even required a new Book of Prayer in churches so that the congregation could participate and understand the services.
 The cloud in this instance is like the cloud of witnesses as described in Hebrews 12:1.
-The great city is the nations of Europe, which we will look at in chapter 13.
+The great city is the nations of Europe, which we will look at in chapter 13 and again the great city Babylon in chapter 18.
 The Act of Supremacy was also the catalyst for England to break away from the rule of the Catholic authority over government by establishing an independent Church of England.
 The seven thousand people killed were the seven provinces of the Netherlands that signed the Union of Utrecht in 1579, and the Dutch revolt of 1581.
-The grip of the Catholic Church and the Beast had lost some of their nations of authority.
 Even those that stayed under Catholic dominion were starting to see the truth of God and give him glory!

 15 Then the seventh angel blew his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign forever and ever.”
 16 And the twenty-four elders who sit on their thrones before God fell on their faces and worshiped God, 17 saying, “We give thanks to you, Lord God Almighty, who is and who was, for you have taken your great power and begun to reign.
 18 The nations raged, but your wrath came, and the time for the dead to be judged, and for rewarding your servants, the prophets and saints, and those who fear your name, both small and great, and for destroying the destroyers of the earth.”
 19 Then God’s temple in heaven was opened, and the ark of his covenant was seen within his temple.
 There were flashes of lightning, rumblings, peals of thunder, an earthquake, and heavy hail.

-Here we have the phrase “begun to reign” which looking at the Strong’s interpretation, there should not be the word begun.
+The 24 elders are first introduced in chapter 4 before the opening of the seals.
+Here they worship God for fulling his promise of the coming kingdom.
+This connects with the phrase in verse 15 that the kingdom of the world has become the kingdom of Jesus, and the 24 represents 12 sons of Jacob and the 12 disciples, the complete revelation of God.
+We also need to note the phrase “begun to reign” which looking at the Strong’s interpretation, there should not be the word "begun."
 We have the beginning of the reign of Christ in Chapter 5.
 Here’s the KJV version of this verse: Saying, We give thee thanks, O Lord God Almighty, which art, and wast, and art to come; because thou hast taken to thee thy great power, and hast reigned.

 The dead here are those dead in Christ, as Paul talks about in Romans 6 and 8.
-They are being judged by the law of Christ because believers now have the word in their own language spoken at their church services.
-They can speak the words of truth over others.
-Now the common people have the word, both small and great, and they will be rewarded with all the promises held in the Bible for believers.
-God’s temple was opened, the word will be sent out instead of kept hidden in the small communities like the Cathars and Waldensians had to do.
+They (starting in chapter 12) will be judged by the law of Christ because believers now have the word in their own language spoken at their church services.
+They can rightly divide the word for themselves speak the words of truth over others making disciples of others without the hierarchy of the Roman Church.
+Verse 18 foreshadows how the common people have the word, both small and great, and they will be rewarded with all the promises held in the Bible for believers.
+God’s temple will be opened, the word will be sent out instead of kept hidden in the small communities like the Cathars and Waldensians had to do.